EgoHumans: An Egocentric 3D Multi-Human Benchmark: Qualitative Results

 \subsection{EgoHumans Dataset}

-\paragraph{Data statistics.} We collect $11$ sequences from $24$ subjects across $8$ diverse locations (4 indoors and 4 outdoors).
-Two sequences focus on casual social interactions like walking and running, whereas nine sequences focus on sports activities like basketball, fencing, soccer, badminton, tennis, volleyball, tagging, castle-build, and frisbee (c.f., Fig.~\ref{figure:sequences}).
-Each sequence has minimum 2 and maximum 6 subjects wearing Aria glasses and 8 -- 15 secondary cameras, depending on the scenarios.
-In total, there are $125$k RGB images, $250$k greyscale images from egocentric glasses, and $446$k images from GoPros.
+\paragraph{Data Statistics.} We collect $7$ sequences from $20$ subjects across $6$ diverse locations (3 indoors and 3 outdoors).
+The sequences focus on sports activities like basketball, fencing, badminton, tennis, volleyball, tagging, and castle-build (c.f., Fig.~\ref{figure:sequences}).
+Each sequence has a minimum of 2 and a maximum of 4 subjects wearing Aria glasses and 8 -- 15 secondary cameras, depending on the scenarios.
+There are $125$k RGB images, $250$k greyscale images from egocentric glasses, and $446$k images from GoPros.
 We divide each sequence into shorter clips of $30$ seconds on average at $20$ FPS.
 The annotation per time step includes the calibration and poses per camera, the bounding boxes, person ids, 2D/3D human poses, and 3D shapes per subject.
 Overall, EgoHumans captures $410$k visible 2D instances.
-We split the dataset into $70130$ egocentric images for \texttt{train}, $7130$ for \texttt{val}, and $47740$ for \texttt{test}.
+We split the dataset into $77260$ egocentric images for \texttt{train} and $47740$ for \texttt{test}.
 The split ensures non-overlapping locations between sets.

-\paragraph{Annotation accuracy.} We evaluate the end-to-end accuracy by comparing the output 3D human meshes against a dynamic \textit{ground-truth point cloud} obtained by a Kaarta stencil LiDAR~\cite{mate2022evaluation}.
+\paragraph{Annotation Accuracy.} We evaluate the end-to-end accuracy by comparing the output 3D human meshes against a dynamic \textit{ground-truth point cloud} obtained by a Kaarta stencil LiDAR~\cite{mate2022evaluation}.
 We register the point cloud to the scene using ICP~\cite{rusinkiewicz2001efficient} and manual correction.
 Tab.~\ref{table:lidar} reports the bidirectional Chamfer distance between the recovered 3D human meshes and the point cloud.
 We analyze the impact of the number of secondary cameras and different losses.
 As expected, increasing the number of cameras improves annotation.
-We found $\mathcal{L}_\text{temp}$ is the most impactful loss term.
+We found $\mathcal{L}_\text{temporal}$ is the most impactful loss.